-This bit is set to 1 when a break condition is detected, indicating that the receive data input was held I ow for longer than a full-word
+This bit is set to 1 when a break condition is detected, indicating that the receive data input was held Low for longer than a full-word transmission time (defined as start, data, parity, and stop bits).

 In FIFO mode, this error is associated with the character at the top of the FIFO.
 When a break occurs, only one 0 character is loaded into the FIFO.
 The next character is only enabled after the received data input goes to a 1 (marking state) and the next valid start bit is received.